jasonbayton/11ty/_src/android/mtd-and-android-enterprise.md

 ## Touching on VPN capabilities

 Some MTD vendors offer VPN capabilities, or may even entirely rely upon a persistent VPN connection to be remotely useful.
-The problem with this approach, though valid and arguably potentially necessary for some traffic management capabilities prior to Android Pie (when APN configuration support was introduced), is as follows:
+The problem with this approach, though valid and arguably potentially necessary for some traffic management capabilities prior to Android 9 (when APN configuration support was introduced), is as follows:

 **Android supports one active VPN session at a time.**